-The total paid out is £2,131,230 and this was for about 3,208 claims which is broken down as 442 Council employees, 319 PAs, 56 Newydd staff and 2391 staff from independent care settings.
+The total paid out is £2,131,230 which is broken down as 442 Council employees, 319 PAs, 56 Newydd staff and 2391 staff from independent care settings.
 The Council also supported the administration of the COVID-19 Statutory Sick Pay (SSP) Enhancement Scheme.
 The scheme supports social care workers who are required to stay off work due to actual or suspected COVID-19, enabling employers to pay eligible workers at full pay if they cannot work due to COVID-19.
 This removes the financial disadvantage to social care workers of staying away from work.